jordxn/scotch-box4dev/README.md

 ## Check out the official docs at: [box.scotch.io][16]
 ## Read the article at [scotch.io][17]

+## Scotch Box4dev tl;dr

+New in Scotch Box4dev:

+- Simple shell provisioning, for quick upgrades of the box.
+- Added section in `Vagrant` file with memory settings and CPU numbers.
+- Added **Xdebug** with idekey for PHPSTORM.
+- Added **XMLRPC** for your XML pleasures.
+- Added **Midnight Commander**, because it's awesome.
+- Added **Java** because ES requires it.
+- Added Elasticsearch 0.90.13 because I need it for development.
+It is easy to change it to the newest version.
+- Changed default web application folder from `public` to `app`.

 ![Scotch Box](http://scotch.io/wp-content/uploads/2014/10/banner.jpg)

 Scotch Box is a preconfigured Vagrant Box with a full array of LAMP Stack features to get you up and running with Vagrant in no time.